nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 }
 ```

+> ⚠ Beware the issue of ["stale closures"](https://dmitripavlutin.com/react-hooks-stale-closures/)
+> when using `useEffect()`.
+The stale closure problem occurs when a closure captures outdated
+> variables.

 #### First render and subsequent re-renders using useRef and useEffect

 Out of the box the callback that you pass to `useEffect()` can't tell the difference between first